 Are you struggling to understand your child’s challenging behaviours?
-Perhaps you are concerned that your child has signs of ADD or ADHD.
+Perhaps you are concerned that your child has signs of autism, ADD or ADHD.
 Maybe he or she throws tantrums, has meltdowns, often complains of headaches, tummy aches about going to school, or is fearful of trying anything new?

 I remember feeling very confused when my sweet, angelic 5 year old started to express herself in this way.
 This was many years ago now, but it started me on a journey of discovery that is still continuing, in an attempt to understand children’s learning and behavioural challenges, and the best way to address them.
 As a therapist I now know I was not alone, and have met many parents facing similar issues, but at the time, I thought I was the only struggling parent in the entire universe.